 Push Primer campaigns require backend set up from your developers.

-Check out the neccesary Push Primer Integrations here.
+Check out the necessary Push Primer Integrations here.

 Push Primer campaigns are useful because they address the issue of the dreaded iOS notification opt-in prompt that users receive upon opening any new iOS application.
 These prompts are disruptive and uninformative, with users likely choosing to opt-out of push notifications.
 This prompt is only ever shown once, and unfortunately, once those notifications are turned off, there’s very little we can do to get users to turn them back on.

 To address this, Braze offers steps on how to set up Push Primer campaigns.
 Push Primers allow you to hold off on delivering that initial disruptive push message as well as offer re-deliverability, letting you decide when and how you want to prompt your users for a push opt-in.
 These Push Primers should provide users valuable information on why notifications for your application are important.

 For a user to qualify to receive your Push Messages, they must enable push at the app-level and the device-level.
 Please note that these levels translate differently for iOS and Android.
 You can learn more about them here: